VaidaRaluca/Deque/README.md

 - `clear()`: Resets the deque by **removing all elements**.
 - `print()`: Displays the deque elements in **console output**.

+## Conclusion
+By developing this application, I gained a deeper understanding of template programming and efficient data structure design in C++.
+I strengthened my skills in algorithm optimization by implementing a block-based deque that enables fast insertions and deletions.

 ## User Interface
 The `main()` function implements an **interactive menu**, allowing users to:
 1. Push elements to the front/back.